If you haven’t yet tried a German baby formula, now is the time to take the plunge.

 This is particularly important for babies, who only just started using those organs a few months ago!
 Breastmilk has those nutrients naturally, so it makes sense that having a formula that does the same is a huge bonus.

 Instead of telling you how great they are and then ending with a “Hope you know someone in Germany who can send them over!”
-I can tell you exactly where to go to purchase them yourself.

 No, you can’t find them on Amazon.
 This is because the FDA has not approved these formulas for sale.